Chocolate is worth studying, and it can be a great classroom theme all year round.

 - The popularity of the M&Ms math books by Barbara Barbieri McGrath has led to lots of folks’ using M&Ms as math manipulatives.
 Here is a page of ideas.

-- Here is a lesson using Jerry Pallotta’s The Hershey’s Fractions Book.
+- Another option is Jerry Pallotta’s The Hershey’s Fractions Book.

 - Recipes give good opportunities to practice fractions, and there are so many chocolate recipes available that you will have no difficulty in finding numerous examples.